-- Now Returns a string representation of the current date and time. - Today returns a string representation of the current date.
+- Combin Returns the number of combinations for a given number of objects. - If Returns one of two alternatives based on a boolean value. - ListToString Returns a string representation of a list. - Now Returns a string representation of the current date and time. - Today returns a string representation of the current date.